spm/spm-docs/docs/tutorials/vbm/image_processing.md

         * **Volumes**: Here you specify all the IXI scans to be segmented.

-        * **Bias regularisation**: Leave this as it is.
+        * **INU regularisation**: Leave this as it is.
 It works reasonably well for most images.

-        * **Bias FWHM**: Again, leave this as it is.
+        * **INU FWHM**: Again, leave this as it is.

-        * **Save Bias Corrected**: This gives the option to save intensity inhomogeneity corrected version of the images, or a field that encodes the inhomogeneity.
+        * **Save INU corrected**: This gives the option to save intensity inhomogeneity corrected version of the images, or a field that encodes the inhomogeneity.
 Leave this at **Save nothing** because we don't have a use for them here.

 * **Tissues**: This is a list of the tissues to identify.